This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Henry V dies

-Henry had fallen ill during the previous winter and had not recovered during the spring and summer.
+King Henry V had fallen ill during the previous winter and had not recovered during the spring and summer.
 He died at the age of 34 in Bios de Vincennes in France on August 31st and was buried in Westminster Abbey.

 Henry VI becomes king